 Rabbi Amy Ross, RJE, serves as the Director of Learning and Innovation at Temple Emanu-El in Dallas, Texas.
 She earned a B.A. in Psychology from Eastern Connecticut State University, a Master of Education from Xavier University, and Rabbinic Ordination at the Cincinnati campus of the Hebrew Union College-Jewish Institute of Religion.
 Rabbi Ross has been involved in Reform Jewish education since her first year teaching at Temple Emanu-El’s Religious School when she was 16 years old.
 She also spent 15 incredible and formative summers as a camper and staff member at the URJ Greene Family Camp in Bruceville, Texas.
-Rabbi Ross is married to Justin Ross, a Project Manager at Polk Mechanical.
+Rabbi Ross is married to Justin Ross, a Construction Project Manager at Kahn Mechanical.
 Rabbi Ross and Justin have two daughters, Leona and Briana, and is excited to be returning to the board for another term.
 Rabbi Rossel is also proud to be a second-generation ARJE/NATE board member.

 Rabbi Eve Rudin, RJE